deeplearning4j/deeplearning4j/deepbeliefnetwork.md

 With the exception of the first and final layers, each layer in a deep-belief network has a double role: it serves as the hidden layer to the nodes that come before it, and as the input (or "visible") layer to the nodes that come after.
 It is a network built of single-layer networks.

 Deep-belief networks are used to recognize, cluster and generate images, video sequences and motion-capture data.
 A continuous deep-belief network is simply an extension of a deep-belief network that accepts a continuum of decimals, rather than binary data.
+They were introduced by [Geoff Hinton and his students in 2006](http://www.cs.toronto.edu/~hinton/absps/fastnc.pdf).

 ### Hyperparameters